JENVAC® Vaccine Description 2022

-JENVAC is a single dose inactivated Japanese Encephalitis (JE) Vaccine.
+JENVAC® is a single-dose inactivated Japanese Encephalitis (JE) Vaccine.
 This Vero cell-derived vaccine is prepared from an Indian strain (Kolar- 821564XY) of the JE virus.
-JENVAC has been developed in collaboration with the National Institute of Virology, India.
+JENVAC has been developed in collaboration with India's National Institute of Virology.
 It is a safe and highly effective vaccine that protects against all known strains of Japanese Encephalitis

-JENVAC® is a safe and highly effective vaccine that protects against all the known strains of Japanese encephalitis.
+JENVAC® is a safe and highly effective vaccine that protects against all the known strains of JE.

-Data of 2-dose study shows that a single dose of JENVAC is sufficient to elicit the immune response as the subjects who received a single dose were 98.67% sero-protected and the 4-fold sero-conversion was at 93.14% for the ≥1 year to ≤50 years age group.
+Data from a 2-dose study shows that a single dose of JENVAC is sufficient to elicit the immune response as the subjects who received a single dose were 98.67% sero-protected and the 4-fold sero-conversion was at 93.14% for the ≥1 year to ≤50 years age group.

-JENVAC vaccine is administered intramuscularly into the deltoid region of the upper arm for adults and anterolateral region of thigh for children.
-As per the IAP Recommended immunization schedule (2018-19), the JE vaccine should be administered as follows: at 12 months and 13 months.
+JENVAC vaccine is administered intramuscularly into the deltoid region of the upper arm for adults and the anterolateral region of the thigh for children.
+As per the IAP Recommended immunization schedule (2018-19), the JE vaccine should be administered at 12 months and 13 months.

 JENVAC Adverse Events

 The most common adverse events noted were pain, swelling, or redness where the shot was given, headache and muscle aches (mostly in adults), and low fever (mostly in children).
 Serious side effects from the JE vaccine are very rare.

 September 20, 2022 - Science Direct reported on a study that examined Japanese encephalitis virus genotype III from mosquitoes in Tarlac, Philippines.
 JEV genotype III was detected in the mosquitoes, culex tritaeniorhynchus.
 These mosquitoes breed near the rice fields, which are close to human habitation.
 Immunization of children is one of the recommended conclusions of this study.